BNS Tista: Career

 BNS Tista was built as PBR 505, a Type 501 Kraljevica-class patrol boat for the Yugoslav Navy in 1956.
-The ship along with her sister ship BNS Karnafuli were acquired from Yugoslavia in 1975 and commissioned on 6 June 1975.
-The ships have undergone upgrades in 1995 to 1998.
-After serving the Bangladesh Navy for around 47 years, she was decommissioned from service on 9 November, 2022.
+The ship along with her sister ship BNS Karnafuli were acquired from the former Yugoslavia in 1975 and commissioned on 6 June 1975.
+The ships underwent upgrades from 1995 to 1998.
+After serving the Bangladesh Navy for around 47 years, BNS Tista was decommissioned from service on 9 November 2022.

 Armament

 The ship was armed with two Bofors 40 mm L/70 guns and four 20 mm cannon.
-She also carried two 128 mm rocket launchers and two racks for Mk 6 Projectors for ASW operations.
+She also carried two 128 mm rocket launchers and two racks for Mk 6 Projectors for anti-submarine warfare (ASW) operations.
 She was mainly used as an ASW ship.